 We also engage a small number of law graduates on one year fixed-term contracts to work on particular projects.
 Details of any posts currently available with us can be found in the Working with us page.

-The drafting of Bills attached to our reports is carried out for us by our inhouse Parliamentary Draftsman in conjunction with the Office of the Scottish Parliamentary Counsel in Edinburgh.
+The drafting of Bills attached to our reports is carried out for us by our inhouse Parliamentary Draftsman in conjunction with the Parliamentary Counsel's Office in Edinburgh.

 Our main work is in reforming the law.
 We also work on consolidation of statutes and on statute law repeals as well as giving advice and information to Government.
 We have responsibilities in all areas of Scots law including those reserved to the legislative competence of the UK Parliament at Westminster.